Brita Faucet Filter’s Milky Water Mystery-Solved

 The Solution Of The Brita Filters Milky Water Mystery

-The Brita Water Filter for your faucet is a good reputable filtering system that easily attaches to your kitchen faucet that removes chlorine, lead, and other contaminants while improving the taste of your drinking water.
+The Brita Water Filter for your faucet is a good reputable filtering system that easily attaches to your kitchen faucet and removes chlorine, lead, and other contaminants while improving the taste of your drinking water.
 One complaint that has been coming up is the milky appearance of the water when using the bypass on the filter.
 The result is a simple principle of the science of temperature, water, and air.
 Cold water can hold more dissolved oxygen than warm water.

 In Nature, Dissolved oxygen will enter the water through the air or as a plant byproduct.
 From the air, oxygen can slowly diffuse across the water’s surface from the surrounding atmosphere or be mixed in quickly through aeration, whether natural or man-made.
 The aeration of water can be caused by wind (creating waves), rapids, waterfalls, groundwater discharge, or other forms of running water.
 Man-made causes of aeration vary from an aquarium air pump to a hand-turned waterwheel to a large dam.